ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 This is my take on the Kubernetes Resume Challenge using Terraform, Helm, Azure and Powershell.
 The Challenge is prepared by people behind CLoud Resume Challenge and KodeKloud Academy.
 JOin the challenge here: https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/

-The project was simimgly prepared for Linux environment, so I added an extra complexity by opting Windows environment and Powershell.
-This required some extra steps for troubleshooting.
+The project was seemingly prepared for Linux environment, so I added an extra complexity by opting for a Windows environment and Powershell.
+This required some extra troubleshooting.

-I also added extra step to use terraform as using helm only to deploy web server and database to make project closer to real-life scenarios where IaaS deployment are used.
+I also added extra step to use Terraform to make project closer to real-life scenarios where IaaS deployment are used.

 # Pre-requisites
-Azure, Kubectl, Docker, Terraform, Helm CLI ability to convert CRLF to LF source code from KodeKloud
+Azure, Kubectl, Docker, Terraform, Helm CLI ability to convert CRLF to LF source code from KodeKloud and a bucket of sheer willpower...

 🌍  Project Directory Tree
 ├───dockerfilewithbanner